simbo1905/osgi-extensible/README.md

 The code to embed bundles was taken from [How To Embed OSGi by Neil Bartlett](http://njbartlett.name/2011/03/07/embedding-osgi.html)

+The key point is that the two plugins loaded by the app have an identically named class MagicNumber which is binary incompatible.
+This represents evolutions to the business logic over time.
+OSGi runs these classes in separate class loaders such that they don't interfere with each other.

 Build and run it with:

 ```sh